custom-components/ble_monitor/docs/_devices/Oral-B IO Series 7.md

     - charging
     - setup
     - flight menu
+    - selection menu
     - final test
     - pcb_test
     - sleeping
     - transport

     `mode` may be one of the following
     - off
     - daily clean
     - sensitive
-    - massage
-    - whitening
-    - deep clean
+    - gum care
-    - tongue cleaning
+    - whiten
-    - turbo
+    - intense
-    - unknown
+    - settings

     `sector` may be one of the following
     - sector 1 till 8